SSDD-2025/Grupo-16/README.md

 ### Sign In Comunication Diagram
 ![Sign In Comunication Diagram](/Diagrams/Sign+In.jpg)
+> [!NOTE]
-<strong>Note: Any errors that may occur during this action are not reflected in this diagram.
+> Any errors that may occur during this action are not reflected in this diagram.
 The only error that could occur is that the username does not exist in the database, or the password does not match the one registered.
-If any of this happens, an error message will appear on the form itself.</strong>
+If any of this happens, an error message will appear on the form itself.
 ### Sign Up Comunication Diagram
 ![Sign Up Comunication Diagram](/Diagrams/Sign+Up.jpg)
+> [!NOTE]
-<strong>Note: Any errors that may occur during this action are not reflected in this diagram.
+> Any errors that may occur during this action are not reflected in this diagram.
 The only error that could occur is that the username does not exist in the database.
-If this happens, an error message will appear on the form itself.</strong>
+If this happens, an error message will appear on the form itself.

 ### Ticket Purchase Activity Diagram
 ![Ticket Purchase Activity Diagram](/Diagrams/TicketActivityDiag.jpg)